Congratulations! Now that you have a position secured, be sure to take advantage of the Career Center’s options for recognition.

 - The Career Center cannot guarantee that every off-campus work experience will qualify for CPT/OPT.

 - If you obtain an internship/co-op on your own, without the assistance of the Career Center, we can still help you obtain CPT work authorization.
-Please review the full guidelines for CPT on the IES website.
+Please review the full guidelines for CPT on the CGE website.

 Do not begin any off-campus experience without the appropriate I-20 authorization!
-To ensure that you obtain the authorization, we strongly suggest that you closely follow the steps listed on the CPT application form, which can be obtained from IES.
+To ensure that you obtain the authorization, we strongly suggest that you closely follow the steps listed on the CPT application form, which can be obtained from CGE.